 Being a part of the sandwich generation means you are the caregiver of kids and aging parents, or a “sandwich caregiver.”
 It’s the toughest job you may ever have.
-The role of caring for two generations of loved ones comes with many challenges.
+The role of caring for two generations of loved ones is a life event that comes with many challenges.
 Frequently, the weight of this point in your life can feel crushing.

 Meet the Sandwich Generation